Blanche Robinson

 Blanche Robinson (Mrs. Martin Hennion Robinson, née Williams; 18 May 1883, near Liberty, Kansas – 19 August 1969, Los Angeles) was an American composer and well-known piano accompanist.
 During her prolific years as a composer, she lived in New York City.
 During her more active years as a piano accompanist, she lived in Los Angeles.
 In her published music, she was known as Mrs. M. Hennion Robinson or Mrs. M. Hennion-Robinson.

-Two Blanche Robinsons & two Blanche Williams of the same era

 Music career

-Before she became a teenager, Robinson began accepting engagements in concert work, and under the management of Mr. Pardee and Miss Weber toured the Middle West in recital as concert pianist.
-In 1901 her father's business called him to California, and the family moved to Los Angeles.

-For nearly three years after arriving in Los Angeles, Robinson did concert work and was soloist on many notable programs.
-Around 1904, Robinson began specializing exclusively in accompaniment.
-She accompanied artists that included George Hamlin, Jeannie Jornelli, Marcella Craft, Maggie Teyte, Heimo Haitto, and Pavlowa, Franz Wilcez and Hugo Herrman.
-For nine years she was the accompanist for the Woman's Lyric Club, and for five years of the Ellis Club.

 Robinson became a pupil in composition of Frederick Stephenson in Los Angeles.
 Her The Woman at Home, a chorus for women's voices, was performed with much success by the Lyric Club.
 Among her better-known compositions are Songs of You, The Mystic Hour, Youth, Fairies, Butterflies, The Dawn of Dawns, and a chorus for men's voices, A Song for Heroes.
 She performed under the management of Mr. Behymer in concert work.
 She also performed with Ebell Club, the Friday Morning Club, the Gamut Club, and many leading artists who toured Los Angeles.